StarRocks/starrocks/docs/using_starrocks/Lateral_join.md

 from table_reference join [lateral] table_reference;
 ~~~

-The Unnest keyword is a table function that converts an array into multiple rows.Together with Lateral Join, it can implement our common row expansion logic.
+The Unnest keyword is a table function that converts an array into multiple rows.
+Together with Lateral Join, it can implement common row expansion logic.

 ~~~SQL
 SELECT student, score